TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

  |
  y (p)
 ```
-where `x` and `z` are both Scala modules and `y` is a Python module.
-For simplicity's sake, assume none of them is ephemeral.
+where `x` is a Scala modules and `y` is a Python module.
+For simplicity's sake, assume neither of them is ephemeral.
 Suppose the user runs `x` through any entrypoint.

 First, `SmvApp` asks `DataSetMgr` to load `'x'`. `DataSetMgr` delegates to `DataSetRepoScala` to load `x`, then asks `x` for its dependencies through `requireDS()`, which returns a single `SmvExtModule` of `y`.
 Then, `DataSetMgr` delegates to `DataSetRepoPython` to load the `ISmvModulePy4J` for `y`, presumably wraps it in an `SmvExtModule` (the current wrapper for external modules) we will call `y1`, and returns `y1` to `DataSetMgr`.